JuliaIO/VideoIO.jl/README.md

     libavutil     -> AVUtil
     libswscale    -> SWScale

-The following three files are related to ffmpeg/libav, but currently not
+The following three files are related to ffmpeg, but currently not
 exposed:

-    libavresample -> AVResample (libav only)
-    libswresample -> SWResample (ffmpeg only)
+    libswresample -> SWResample
     libpostproc   -> PostProc   (not wrapped)

 After importing VideoIO, you can import and use any of the subpackages directly